What is the best recipe for mashed potatoes?

 My wife and I have fortunately have the exact same taste when it comes to mashed potatoes.
 She makes them completely different from my mom who used a mixer to whip tons of air into hers.
 My wife prepares them with an old fashion tomato masher that she either found at a garage sale or grabbed from her mom’s kitchen on the way to college.

-Over the years I have watched many friends make their mashed potatoes and it’s amazing how many different ways there are to smash these tubors.
+Over the years I have watched many friends make their mashed potatoes and it’s amazing how many different ways there are to smash these tubers.
 Below we will look at how choosing the best potato, how to cook them, how to mash them and then how to season and add additional flavor.
 But first, here is my basic recipe for mashed potatoes.

 The Basic Mashed Potato Version

 A potato is basically a package that contains starch, sugar and water along with some nutrients, especially in the skins.
 But, there are many different varieties of potato, and they differ in the proportions of each component.